eshdotcom/MuseShare/README.md

 # MuseShare
-### by Arjun Srivastava, Esh Sathiyamoorthy
-An open-source music collaboration web app!
+An open-source music collaboration web app by Arjun Srivastava and Esh Sathiyamoorthy